Karleen WestProfessor of Political Science and International Relations

 "Credibility vs. Competition: The Impact of Party Size on Decisions to Enter Presidential Elections in South America and Europe?" (with Jae-Jae Spoon).
 2013.
 Comparative Political Studies 46(4): 513-539.

-This course will focus on a special topic within the discipline of Political Science of the instructor's choosing.
+This course will focus on a special topic within the discipline of Political Science of the instructor’s choosing.
 Students will produce a research paper, and participate in weekly discussions on readings assigned by the instructor.
 Limited to 20 students.
-Prerequisites: PLSC 110, PLSC 120, PLSC 140, PLSC 230, PLSC 251, and senior standing.
+Prerequisites: PLSC 120, PLSC 140, PLSC 130, PLSC 251, and senior standing for Political Science majors; permission of instructor for International Relations majors.